Nishimura Gallery is pleased to present ‘REQUIEM for Tama’ an exhibition of Tadanori YOKOO from Friday, 6th November to Saturday, 19th December 2020.

 The series of these works, which were produced from 2014, the year Tama died, to this year 2020, were painted by Yokoo mainly based on her photographs with his feeling for Tama: "Let's be a family again when we are reborn." *3 The casual moments, depicted in the paintings unaffectedly, vividly convey to us Yokoo’s love for Tama and the intimate atmosphere that existed between the two.

 Please look forward to the Requiem that Tadanori Yokoo, a great artist and cat lover, has been dedicated to the late Tama for six years.

 We are looking forward to your visit.

-On 1st April, the first day of the exhibition, 'REQUIEM for Tama' a book of these paintings with writings by Yokoo will be released from Kodansha Ltd. Please feel free to pick it up at bookstores or our gallery.
+On 1st April, the first day of the exhibition, which was originally scheduled to be held, 'REQUIEM for Tama' a book of these paintings with writings by Yokoo was released from Kodansha Ltd. Please feel free to pick it up at bookstores or our gallery.